 All internal investigations must be calibrated to the nature of the allegations in order to determine what happened, who was involved and why it occurred.
 Understanding why individuals acted as they did is, in many ways, the most subtle and important goal of the internal investigation.
-In some circumstances. the internal investigation itself ultimately may serve an indication of corporate as responsibility and good citizenship.
-DOJ's Principles of Federal Prosecution of Business Organizations cites a "corporation's timely and voluntary disclosure of wrongdoing and its willingness to cooperate in the investigation of its agents" as one of nine factors to consider in deciding whether to charge a corporation with a criminal violation.
-Under every articulated however, self-examination standard. and a determination if wrongdoing occurred is the predicate to appropriate corrective action.
+In some circumstances, the internal investigation itself ultimately may serve indication of as an corporate responsibility and good citizenship.
+DOJ's Principles of Federal Prosecution of Business Organizations cites a "corporation's timely and voluntary disclosure of wrongdoing and its the willingness to cooperate in investigation of its agents" as one of nine factors to consider in deciding whether to charge a corporation with a criminal violation.8 Under every articulated standard. however, self-examination and a determination if wrongdoing occurred is the predicate to appropriate corrective action.